 Northern Thailand comprises the provinces of Chiang Mai, Chiang Rai, Lampang, Lamphun, Mae Hong Son, Nan, Phayao, Phrae, Uttaradit, Tak, Sukhothai, Phitsanulok, Phichit, Kamphaeng Phet, Phetchabun, Nakhon Sawan and Uthai Thani.

-Pai is a picturesque town in Mae Hong Son Province lying in a valley at the foot of the mountains offering visitors a relaxed atmosphere.
+Pai is a picturesque town lying in a valley at the foot of the mountains offering visitors a relaxed atmosphere.
 Many tourists use it as a base for trekking and visiting the hill tribes in Northern Thailand.

 Central Thailand comprises the provinces of Ang Thong, Phra Nakhon Si Ayutthaya, Bangkok, Chai Nat, Lop Buri, Nakhon Pathom, Nonthaburi, Pathum Thani, Samut Prakan, Samut Sakhon, Samut Songkhram, Saraburi, Sing Buri, Suphan Buri, Nakhon Nayok, Kanchanaburi, Ratchaburi, Phetchaburi and Prachuap Khiri Khan.

-– Thai Sriram operates regular bus routes from Chiang Mai to Bangkok.
+– Thai Sriram operates regular bus services from Chiang Mai to Bangkok.

 Connecting the Ancient Capital of Ayutthaya

-Ayutthaya was the capital of a former kingdom in Siam.
-The historical site boasts ruins of magnificent palaces.
+Ayutthaya was the second capital of the former kingdom in Siam.
+The historical site boasts ruins of magnificent palaces and temples.
+Due to its proximity to Bangkok, it is a popular destination for a day trip.

-– Thai Sriram operates regular bus routes from Bangkok to Kanchanaburi.
+– Thai Sriram, Tara Tour and Travel operate regular minivan services from Bangkok to Kanchanaburi.

-Most visitors come to Kanchanaburi to visit the Bridge over the River Kwai, part of the infamous Death Railway to Burma built during World War II, but this town is also the gateway to beautiful national parks filled with waterfalls and caves.
+Most visitors come to Kanchanaburi to visit the Bridge over the River Kwai, part of the infamous Death Railway to Burma built during World War II, but there are also beautiful national parks filled with waterfalls and caves worth to explore.

 Connecting the Northern Gulf Coast

-Hua Hin is a popular coastal town perfect for weekend escapes a few hours away from Bangkok.
+For those who seek the sun and the sea, Hua Hin is a popular coastal town few hours away from Bangkok perfect for a weekend escape.

 Eastern Thailand comprises the provinces of Chachoengsao, Chanthaburi, Chon Buri, Prachin Buri, Rayong, Sa Kaeo and Trat.